 3. Focus on the customer

-However, the most crucial focus when utilizing a backorder system is prioritizing customer experience over everything.
+When using a backorder system, the most crucial focus is prioritizing customer experience over everything.
 In other words, keeping consumers updated with every change or development in shipping.

 This allows your customers to trust that their purchase will arrive on time, whether that's today or in 16 weeks.
 Tools like Rush already do this well, but their good customer experience only kicks in once an order starts shipping.